 What’s so great about spaghetti squash, anyway?

-I was excited to see in the new Trim Healthy Mama Plan book that spaghetti squash is a Fuel Pull veggie.
-It’s low in carbs and fat, so that means you can eat liberal amounts of this glorious pasta and potato substitute!
+It’s also considered a Fuel Pull veggie on the THM plan.
+It’s low in carbs and contains no fat, so that means you can eat liberal amounts of this glorious pasta and potato substitute!